vivaria/edisonrul.ing/docs/source/cards/battle-tutors-mystic-tomato-shining-angel-ufo-turtle-mother-grizzly-flying-kaminari-1-giant-rat-pyramid-turtle-etc.md

-# BATTLE TUTORS (Mystic Tomato, Shining Angel, UFO Turtle, Mother Grizzly, Flying Kaminari #1, Giant Rat, Pyramid Turtle, etc)
+# Battle Tutors (Mystic Tomato, Shining Angel, Ufo Turtle, Mother Grizzly, Flying Kaminari #1, Giant Rat, Pyramid Turtle, Etc)

 > When this card is destroyed by battle and sent to the Graveyard, you can Special Summon 1 \[Attribute or Type\] monster with \[specified ATK / specified DEF / specified Level\] in \[Battle Position\].